 Speculation over the existence of a "southern land" was not confirmed until the early 1820s when British and American commercial operators and British and Russian national expeditions began exploring the Antarctic Peninsula region and other areas south of the Antarctic Circle.
 Not until 1840 was it established that Antarctica was indeed a continent and not just a group of islands or an area of ocean.
 After World War II, a number of countries have set up a range of year-round and seasonal stations, camps, and refuges to support scientific research in Antarctica.
 Seven have made territorial claims, but not all countries recognize these claims.
 In order to form a legal framework for the activities of nations on the continent, an Antarctic Treaty was negotiated that neither denies nor gives recognition to existing territorial claims.

-5,405,403 Square Miles, it is the fifth-largest continent, following Asia, Africa, North America, and South America, but larger than Australia and the subcontinent of Europe.
+Spanning 5,405,403 square Miles, it is the fifth-largest continent, following Asia, Africa, North America, and South America, but larger than Australia and the subcontinent of Europe.
 It is approximately 1.5 times the size of the U.S.